apache/beam/website/www/site/content/en/blog/deploy-python-pipeline-on-flink-runner.md

 # flink-kubernetes-operator       default         1               2024-06-03 21:37:45.579302452 +1000 AEST        deployed        flink-kubernetes-operator-1.8.0 1.8.0
 {{< /highlight >}}

-### Deploy Beam Pipeline
+### Deploy the Beam pipeline

-First, we create a Flink session cluster.
-In the manifest file, we configure common properties such as the Docker image, Flink version, cluster configuration and pod template.
-These properties are applied to the Flink job manager and task manager, and only the replica and resource are specified additionally to them.
-Note that we add a sidecar container to the task manager and this *SDK Harness* container is configured to execute Python user code - see the job configuration below.
+First, create a Flink session cluster.
+In the manifest file, configure common properties, such as the Docker image, Flink version, cluster configuration, and pod template.
+These properties are applied to the Flink job manager and task manager.
+In addition, specify the replica and resource.
+We add a sidecar container to the task manager, and this *SDK harness* container is configured to execute Python user code - see the following job configuration.

 ```yaml
 # beam/word_len_cluster.yml